geotrev/undernet/README.md

 $ yarn build:development
 ```

-From there, everything should build/work correctly.
-If not, check that your ruby version is set and your global sass version is recent (at least version 3.4).
+From there, everything should build correctly: the framework scss and js will be prettified by `prettier` and distributions of js and css will be output using `babel-cli` and the sass gem.
+If something goes wrong, double check your ruby version.

 ### New releases